 Measuring the Restrictiveness of International Trade Policy by Jim Anderson and Peter Neary was published by MIT Press in 2005.
-Peter Neary has also edited three other books and published over a hundred professional papers.
-His main research field is international trade theory, where he has worked on short- to long-run adjustment, the economics of resource-rich economies (especially the "Dutch Disease"), trade and industrial policy, and the implications of imperfect competition (especially oligopoly) for trade and globalisation, among other topics.
-He has also written on consumer theory (including rationing and index numbers), industrial organisation (including the economics of research and development), and macroeconomics (including international macro theory and Irish economic policy).
+Peter Neary also edited three other books and published over a hundred professional papers.
+His main research field was international trade theory, where he worked on short- to long-run adjustment, the economics of resource-rich economies (especially the "Dutch Disease"), trade and industrial policy, and the implications of imperfect competition (especially oligopoly) for trade and globalisation, among other topics.
+He also wrote on consumer theory (including rationing and index numbers), industrial organisation (including the economics of research and development), and macroeconomics (including international macro theory and Irish economic policy).

-In addition to his full-time position in Oxford, he is a Research Fellow of the Centre for Economic Policy Research.
-Other professional activities and honours include the following:
+In addition to his full-time position in Oxford, he was a Research Fellow of the Centre for Economic Policy Research.
+Other professional activities and honours included the following: